Omelug/TelegramStalker/README.txt

     idk if is the big problem, it is not priority now 2/ download of regex dont works (and it is not priority yes) 3/ WTF some weird errors during replies downloading
+4/ checking already running scripts is heavy (I think it is cause by tg_db.py init)